MimiOnuoha/Impossible-Maps/resources/sepc-guiding-questions.md

 # Questions for SEPC Discussion

 1. Do you find the amount of homework to be too heavy, too light, or the right amount?

-2. Would you prefer more, longer, or shorter readings?
+2. Do you think the class could benefit from more, longer, or shorter readings?

-3. Would you prefer for us to spend more or less time in class on discussion of readings?
+3. Our readings tend to be very rich.
+Do you think that we should be devoting more or less time in class to discussing them?

 4. So far, the majority of class assignments have been individual.
 Would you prefer pair programming?